Where are the best German Christmas markets?

 People walking between the decorated and lit stalls at Leipzig Christmas Market in the evening

 Dating back to 1458, the Leipzig Christmas market is filled with more than 250 stalls.
-Although the drive from Calais takes almost 9 hours, Leipzig is one of the most popular German Christmas markets and it’s easy to see why.
+Although the drive from Calais takes over 9 hours, Leipzig is one of the best Christmas markets in Germany and it’s easy to see why.

 The market itself is divided into six regions, which you can stroll through, mulled wine in hand.
 The main square hosts a trombone concert, and visits from Santa Claus are also a regular occurrence.
-Another feature is the Ore Mountain pyramid, where visitors can enjoy a round of Feuerzangenbowle, a classic German fire punch.
+The Erzgebirge pyramid at the Nikolaikirchhof square is a supersized example of a German Christmas pyramid – a wooden decoration that tapers towards a fan propelled by rising air and heat from candles.
+While in Leipzig at Christmas make sure you enjoy a round of Feuerzangenbowle, a classic German fire punch.

 Würzburg Christmas market

 With stalls stocking everything from gingerbread to handmade jewellery and Franconian Christmas cookies, Würzburg is another fantastically traditional Christmas market for you to visit.
-The drive from Calais takes just over 7 hours, giving you plenty of time to enjoy all your favourite Christmas classics.
+The drive from Calais takes around 7 ½ hours, giving you plenty of time to enjoy all your favourite Christmas tunes in the car.

 When you arrive, you’ll be able to explore Würzburg's Old Town where the market is held.
-The Gothic Chapel of St Mary and its Baroque architecture provides the perfect background for lots of festive photos, and the traditional Glühwein served throughout the market is a bonus.
+The Gothic Chapel of St Mary and its Baroque architecture provides the perfect background for lots of festive photos, and the traditional Glühwein stalls do a roaring trade as you explore the paintings, porcelain and jewellery of the artisan craft market.

 Aachen Christmas market

-Slightly nearer than some other German Christmas markets, the journey to Aachen should take 3 and a half hours from Calais.
+Slightly nearer than some other German Christmas markets, the journey to Aachen should take just under 4 hours from Calais.

-The market itself is constructed from about four weeks before December 25th, when the squares and streets around the Cathedral and Town Hall are bathed in festive lights and transformed into a winter wonderland.
+The market opens about four weeks before December 25th, when the squares and streets around the Cathedral and Town Hall are bathed in festive lights and transformed into a winter wonderland.

 The Aachen market is especially popular with locals, who will often meet family and friends during their lunch breaks in the weeks leading up to Christmas to make the most of the atmosphere.